 This Bee House Dripper review will reveal if this is the pour over brewer for you.

 The Bee House ‘In A Nutshell’

-Ironically, well designed pour over coffee makers (such as the ones featured here) are known for being both simple devices yet complicated to use.
-The Beehouse, on the other hand, is straightforward across the board.
+Ironically, well-designed pour over coffee systems (such as the ones featured here) are known for being both simple devices yet complicated to use.
+The Bee House, on the other hand, is straightforward across the board.

-Unlike the acoustic guitar still collecting dust in the corner of your bedroom, the Beehouse is both easy to understand and easy to use.
-It features a flat bottom with steep walls in a wedge-like shape that help to control water flow, taking the pressure off your pouring technique.
+Unlike the acoustic guitar still collecting dust in the corner of your bedroom, the Bee House is both easy to understand and easy to use.
+It features a flat bottom with steep walls in a wedge-like shape that help to control hot water flow, taking the pressure off your pouring technique.

 This unique design not only allows for a lot of predictability and consistency, but also makes the Bee House a strikingly good-looking addition to just about any kitchen.

 Things to Consider Before Buying a Pour Over Dripper